ibm-cloud-docs/containers/cs_subnets.md

 You can get more portable private IPs for network load balancer (NLB) services by making a subnet from an on-premises network available to your cluster.
 {:shortdesc}

-Want to reuse existing portable subnets in your IBM Cloud infrastructure (SoftLayer) account instead?
-See [Using custom or existing IBM Cloud infrastructure (SoftLayer) subnets to create a cluster](#subnets_custom).
+Want to reuse existing portable subnets in your IBM Cloud infrastructure account instead?
+See [Using custom or existing IBM Cloud infrastructure subnets to create a cluster](#subnets_custom).
 {: tip}

 Requirements: